DMVis/DMVis/documentation/visualisations/TabularVisualisation.md

 # TabularVisualisation

-This is visualisation that represents numerical data with rectangular bars or categorical data with labels in a column.
+This is a visualisation that represents numerical data with rectangular bars or categorical data with labels in a column.

 > Note: Since a header label is added on top of each column, it might be necessary to adjust `marginTop`.